Removal Algorithms

 The Remove-Erase Idiom

-Let's cover why the removal algorithms leave surplus elements at the end of the counter.
+Let's cover why the removal algorithms leave surplus elements at the end of the container.
 Iterators provide a standardized way to traverse through containers, and access objects within containers.
 However, they are much more limited in what they can do to the container itself.

 Specifically, they cannot erase objects from a container.
 How we erase objects from a container (and therefore, resize the container) depends on the type of container it is.
 It’s not something that is in the purview of ranges or iterators.